-In addition to performing chamber music in concerts and festivals across the globe as duo parnas, Madalyn and Cicely have had the honor of collaborating with the great artist Peter Serkin.
-The Parnas/Serkin Trio concertized at The New School, People’s Symphony Concerts, Brattleboro Music Center, and twice at the Music Mountain Festival, including other venues. duo parnas has collaborated in chamber music performance with world-renowned artists Jaime Laredo and Sharon Robinson.
+In addition to performing chamber music in concerts and festivals across the globe as the duo parnas, Madalyn and Cicely have had the honor of collaborating with the great artist Peter Serkin.
+The Parnas/Serkin Trio concertized at The New School, People’s Symphony Concerts, Brattleboro Music Center, and twice at the Music Mountain Festival, including other venues.
+The duo parnas has collaborated in chamber music performance with world-renowned artists Jaime Laredo and Sharon Robinson.
 Additionally, Madalyn and Cicely have had the distinct honor of working with the illustrious and award-winning composers Lera Auerbach, William Bolcom, Paul Moravec, and Charles Wuorinen on their string duo works.
-Mr. Moravec has written a duo for them entitled Parnas Duo.
+Pulitzer Prize recipient, Mr. Moravec has written a duo for them entitled Parnas Duo.

-Madalyn, 22, and Cicely, 20, hold Artist Diplomas from Indiana University Jacobs School of Music, where they studied with Jaime Laredo and Sharon Robinson, respectively.
+Madalyn, 22, and Cicely, 20, hold Artist Diplomas from the Indiana University Jacobs School of Music, where they studied with Jaime Laredo and Sharon Robinson.
 Madalyn also holds an undergraduate degree in Music Industry and French, and a Masters from London’s Royal Academy of Music, where she studied as a 2012 Marshall Scholar.
 Madalyn performs on a 1715 Allessandro Gagliano violin, and Cicely on a 1712 Giovanni Grancino cello.
 They are the granddaughters of the legendary cellist Leslie Parnas.

 "The duo parnas [...] gave the piece an electrifying reading, couching it in a lush tone and executing its complex interplay with pinpoint precision."